projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_user_vm.rst

       -s 9,virtio-console,@stdio:stdio_port \

 #.
 Launch Debian using the modified script.
 Verify that you see the
-   console output shown in :numref:`console output-debian` below:
+   console output shown in the figure below:

     .. figure:: images/debian-uservm-7.png
        :align: center